ghyeonkk/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-At present, I am enrolled in a Ph.D. program in Computer Science at Chung-Ang University, advised by Prof. Eunwoo Kim.
-My research pursuits encompass various areas such as video understanding, computer vision.
-If you share similar interests and wish to collaborate, do not hesitate to reach out to me.
+At present, I am pursuing a Ph.D. in computer science at Chung-Ang University, a member of the Vision and Learning Lab (VLLAB), advised by Prof. Eunwoo Kim.
+My research spans various fields, such as computer vision and video understanding.
+If you share similar research interests and are interested in collaborating, please feel free to contact me without hesitation.
 {style="text-align: justify;"}